1ogicbr0/scira/README.md

 - **X (Twitter) search**: Search X posts with date ranges and specific handle filtering using xAI Live Search
 - **Extreme search**: Advanced multi-step search capability for complex queries

+### Chat Thread Management

+- **Persistent Chat Sessions**: All conversations are automatically saved and can be accessed later
+- **Thread Organization**: View all your chat threads in the sidebar with titles, timestamps, and message counts
+- **Thread Actions**: Pin important threads, archive old ones, or delete unwanted conversations
+- **Real-time Updates**: Thread list updates automatically as you chat
+- **Navigation**: Click on any thread to load the complete conversation history
+- **New Thread Creation**: Start fresh conversations with the "New Thread" button

 ### Academic & Research

 - **Academic search**: Search for academic papers and research using Exa AI with abstracts and summaries